pusulchen/Tasa-s-m1/README.md

 # Tasa-s-m1
-It`s a rep for Test with any projects
+It`s a rep for Test with any project

+Let`s Go for developing